zeusro/quantum/t.md

 ```

 t=1 means time is the first dimension.
-Material consciousness coexists in the second dimension.
+Matter and consciousness coexist in the second dimension.

 ## Philosophical Explanation